 Take shelter under a workbench or other protective cover until the earth movement stops.
 Afterwards, if safe to do so, shut down any procedures that may be underway and cap any open containers: you may not be allowed to re-enter until the building has been assessed for hazards.
 Determine if you need to evacuate the work area.
-Assemble at the Evacuation Assembly Point and await further instructions.
+Assemble at your location specific Evacuation Assembly Point and await further instructions.
 Do not re-enter the building until after it has been assessed for structural damage by trained personnel; re-entry is only authorized by University officials.

-For further information about earthquake safety, refer to online guidelines and the UW Emergency Management Web page.
+For further information about earthquake safety, refer to guidelines on the EH&S website and the UW Emergency Management webpage.
 For free informational handouts on earthquake preparedness (including for home/family), call EH&S Training at 206.543.7201.
 Visit the UW Emergency Management webpage for more earthquake preparedness information.